-Bruce Evans and Betsy Wright Hawkings were presented with the William E. “Eph” Cresswell Congressional Staff Leadership Award on November 19, 2014 on Capitol Hill.
-Evans is Chief of Staff for U.S. Senator Thad Cochran (R-MS), and Hawkings is Chief of Staff for U.S. Rep. Andy Barr (R-KY).
-The Cresswell Award was established by the Stennis Center to honor an exceptional staff leader on Capitol Hill.
-It is named for Eph Cresswell, the long-time administrative assistant/chief of staff to U.S. Senator John Stennis who also served as chairman of the Stennis Center Board of Trustees for 20 years.
+The Cresswell Award was established by the John C. Stennis Center for Public Service to honor an exceptional staff leader on Capitol Hill.
+It is named for Eph Cresswell, the long-time administrative assistant/chief of staff to U.S. Senator John C. Stennis, who also served as Chairman of the Stennis Center Board of Trustees for 20 years.

 Congressional Staff Leadership Award

 AWARD: The William E. “Eph” Cresswell Congressional Staff Leadership Award, established by the Board of Trustees of the Stennis Center for Public Service, will recognize and honor an exceptional congressional staff leader each year.
-The award is named for William E. “Eph” Cresswell who served as Administrative Assistant and Chief of Staff for U.S. Senator John Stennis (Miss.) from 1958 to 1989.
+The award is named for William E. “Eph” Cresswell who served as Administrative Assistant and Chief of Staff for U.S. Senator John C. Stennis (MS) from 1958 to 1989.
 His leadership was highly regarded by Members of Congress and staff colleagues who valued his keen intellect, integrity, and commitment to Congress.
-Eph Cresswell also served as Chairman of the Board of the Stennis Center for Public Service Board of Trustees from 1989-2010 during establishment of on-going programs to provide leadership development opportunities for congressional staff leaders.
+Eph Cresswell also served as Chairman of the Stennis Center for Public Service Board of Trustees from 1989-2010, during the establishment of on-going programs to provide leadership development opportunities for congressional staff leaders.

-ELIGIBILITY: Nominees must be congressional staff members currently serving who have at least 10 years of experience in Congress.
+ELIGIBILITY: Nominees must be congressional staff members currently serving who have at least ten years of experience in Congress.
 Nominees will be chosen based on the following criteria:

 NOMINATION: Nominations will be accepted from Senior John C. Stennis Congressional Staff Fellows and from Members of Congress.
 Nominations should be made in the form of a letter to the selection committee addressing the nominees’ qualifications for the award.